hhousni/my_professional_website/content/blog/2022-04-16-rfm_analysis/index.markdown

             recency   = min(datediff),
             frequency = n())

-# Store the Customer ID varible to use it later
+# Store the Customer ID variable to use it later
 customerID <- f.dataprep$CustomerID

 # Select the data with only the marketing indicators
 rfm.data <- f.dataprep [,c("monetary", "recency", "frequency")]
 ```